A453 road: Breedon on the Hill to Kegworth

-The only part of the section between Tamworth and the M1 now designated as the A453 is a short new link west from the limited-access A42 junction 14 to the old route in North West Leicestershire.
+The only part of the section between Tamworth and the M1 now designated as the A453 is a short new link west from the limited-access A42 junction 14] to the old route in North West Leicestershire.
 From the A42, the downgraded section of the proposed M42, it follows Moor Lane as a non-trunk road.
 This route was formerly the A447, and continued southwards to Swannington, its present terminus.
 The A447 also went through Tonge.
 It meets the former route of the A453 at a T junction, which it follows for one mile.
 It passes through Isley Walton (Isley cum Langley) as Walton Hill.
 The Donington Park motor circuit is close to the north and there is a left turn for Castle Donington, which is the former route.
 The road is dual carriageway for a short section and meets a roundabout.
 The route follows the southern edge of East Midlands Airport, along the former B5400 to Charnock Hill.
 There are two right turns for Diseworth, and at Long Whatton and Diseworth it leaves the former B road (which would have passed through one of the terminal buildings, across the airfield, to Kegworth), and continues on a new section of road when the airfield was extended from the former RAF Castle Donington in the mid-1960s.
-Continuing as Ashby Road, there is a roundabout for the Pegasus Business Park, home of Central Networks East (former East Midlands Electricity, now owned by PPL WEM Holdings since April 2011).
+Continuing as Ashby Road, there is a roundabout for the Pegasus Business Park, home of Central Networks East (former East Midlands Electricity, owned by PPL Corporation since April 2011.
 This section also serves several large hotels associated with the airport.